SkriptLang/.github/CODE_OF_CONDUCT.md

 As a community, we pledge to make our space harassment-free for everyone, regardless of age, race, education, religion, ethnicity, disability, gender identity, sexual orientation, and all other characteristics that form our identities.
-We vow to ensure that no user feel negatively (scared, threatened, intimidated, etc.) because of who they are.
+We vow to ensure that no user feels negatively (scared, threatened, intimidated, etc.) because of who they are.

 Examples of positive behavior that build up our community include:
 - Showing kindness and empathy toward other people